Blackfoot mythology: Origin of the wind

-Language on a Mountain
+Language on a mountain

 In this story, Napi is referred to as Old Man.
 There was a great flood that swept through the land, and after the flood, Old Man made the water different colors.
 He gathered the people on top of a large mountain where he gave them water of different colors.
 Old Man then told the people to drink the water, then speak, and so they did.
 Everyone was speaking a different language except those who received the black water; they were speaking the same language, and they consisted of the bands of the Blackfoot, the Piegan (Apatohsipikuni and Amskapipikuni), the Siksika, and the Blood (Kainai).
 This was said to have taken place in the highest mountain in the Montana reservation.

-The Legend of Red Coulee
+Legend of Red Coulee

 Red Coulee is an actual place located between McLeod and Fort Benton next to the Marias River in Montana.
 The Blackfoot First Nations were told of a medicine stone by the Snake First Nations, who inhabited the Montana area at the time.
 Years later, a Blackfoot tribe gathered a group of men and headed off to find the stone.
 When they found it, they were laughed at by their leader, who said it was a child's story and rolled the stone down the hill.
 Later, on their way back to the tribe, they became engaged in battle, leaving all dead but one man to tell the story.
 The place came to be known as "Red Coulee" by the Blackfoot, and as they travelled past the Coulee they would never forget to provide offerings to ensure safety and protection on their journey.